samboy/MaraDNS/Docker-stuff/README.md

 line there should be an image ID like `0a0b0c1d1e1f`.
 Edit `run.MaraDNS.tests` to have `IMAGE` image point to that image ID.

+The Docker image does not need to be frequently updated; the automated tests pull MaraDNS from GitHub to run the actual tests against.

 # Running the tests

 At this point, the tests are ready to run: